RodentDataAnalytics/mwm-ml-gen/README.md

 • *Output Folder:* path in which the results will be saved.

-• *Fields:* specify which fields contains the following information: animal id, animal group, trial number, recorded time, X & Y coordinates.
-Note: if the animal group is not available inside the CSV file the user can create a custom CSV which will contain each animal id and the group in which it bolongs to.
-If neither the field nor the csv are specified then it will assumed that all the animals belong to the same group (default group 1).
+• *Fields:* specify which fields contain the following information: animal id, animal group, trial number, recorded time, X & Y coordinates.
+Note: if the animal group is not available inside the exported Ethovision CSV files the user can create a custom CSV which will contain each animal id and the group in which it bolongs to.
+If neither the field nor the CSV are specified then it will be assumed that all the animals belong to the same group (default group 1).
+Example custom CSV file is provided inside the folder .\import\original_data\mwm_peripubertal_stress\animal_groups.csv.

 **Experiment Settings:**

 • *Sessions:* number of sessions

+• *Days:* number of days

-• *Trials per Session:* must be given in the following format: num1,num2,...,numN, where N = number of sessions (example: 4,4,4).
+• *Trials per day:* needs to be given in the following format: num1,num2,...,numN, where N = number of days (example: if number of days equals 3 and number of trials of days 1-2 equal 4 and number of trials of day 3 equal 2 then 4,4,2 should be given).

 **Save Settings:**